What is Nursing Certification?

 - AOCNS ® (Advanced Oncology Certified Clinical Nurse Specialist)

-- BMTCN™ (Blood and Marrow Transplantation Certified Nurse) – coming in 2014
+- BMTCN™ (Blood and Marrow Transplant Certified Nurse)

 The Oncology Nursing Society (ONS) recognizes the benefits of certification to patients and the public.
 ONS encourages oncology nurses to become certified.
 Read the ONS position on oncology certification of nurses.